Skip to main content

 Your React app can read data, call third-party services, and write data with a single backend call using the useAction React hook by calling your actions.

-The convex dev command generates this hook for you in the convex/_generated/react.js module to provide better autocompletion in JavaScript and end-to-end type safety in TypeScript:
+Like useQuery and useMutation, this hook is used with the api object generated for you in the convex/_generated/api.js module to provide better autocompletion in JavaScript and end-to-end type safety in TypeScript:

 export function App() {